What Is The Difference Between High and Low Risk Foods?

 - Clean and sanitise food equipment, food contact surfaces and utensils, before and after use

 - Store food properly.
-For example, store high-risk, perishable foods in the refrigerator and store dry goods off the floor in the pantry.
+For example, high-risk, perishable foods can be stored in the refrigerator, and goods can be dried off the floor in the pantry.
 To learn more about storing food safely, take a look at our article, ‘Food Safety: Fridge Storage & Maintenance’

 - Eliminate and prevent pest infestations.